TheJumpCloud/support/PowerShell/JumpCloud Commands Gallery/Windows Commands/Windows - Install JumpCloud Password Manager App.md

 #### Description

 This command will download and install the JumpCloud Password Manager app to the device if it isn't already installed.
+On slower networks, timeouts with exit code 127 can occu.
+Manually setting the default timeout limit to 600 seconds may be advisable.

 #### _Import This Command_